While thinking about your academic program, don't forget extracurricular activities are an important part of your collegiate experience.

 Forensics is the competitive speech and debate team for SCSU.
 Forensics strives to create competition, competence, and camaraderie through in-class, one-on-one, and peer coaching.
 Members of the program compete at regional and national tournaments throughout the year.
 Forensics provides students with the opportunity to grow as a person, communicator and performer; the opportunity to strengthen research and organizational skills; the opportunity to experience literature and topics; and the opportunity to share performances in a variety of contexts.
 The Speech & Debate program hosts two tournaments each year--The Icebox Classic Speech & Debate Invitational and the Winter Wrap-Up High School Speech Tournament --along with participating in various community/service projects.

-Summer 2013 High School Speech Camp will be held on Tuesday, July 23 through Saturday, July 27.
+Summer 2013 High School Speech Camp was held on July 23 through July 27.
 Check out the Forensics website for further information.
-Or click here for the details and application form for Speech Camp.

 The annual Icebox Classic Intercollegiate Speech and Debate Tournament was held on Friday, February 1 - Saturday, February 2, 2013.